 |Permissions||Apply the principle of least permission.
 To do so:

 |Monitor and audit use||Monitor sign-in data, and ensure that it matches the intended usage.
 Set alerts for anomalous usage.|

 For user accounts that are used as service accounts, apply the following settings:

 Account expiration: Set the service account to automatically expire at a set time after its review period, unless you've determined that the account should continue.

 LogonWorkstations: Restrict permissions where the service account can sign in.
 If it runs locally on a machine and accesses only resources on that machine, restrict it from signing in anywhere else.

-Cannot change password: Prevent the service account from changing its own password by setting the parameter to false.
+Cannot change password: Prevent the service account from changing its own password by setting the parameter to true.

 Build a lifecycle management process